Hussain-Networking/Networking-2/README.md

 - STP operation and port roles
 - Root bridge election and priority
 - Port states: Blocking, Listening, Learning, Forwarding, Disabled
-- STP enhancements:
-  - Rapid Spanning Tree Protocol (RSTP)
-  - Multiple Spanning Tree Protocol (MSTP)
-  - PortFast, BPDU Guard, Root Guard
-- Troubleshooting STP-related issues

 ## Outcome
 You will be able to:
 - Manage VLANs efficiently across multiple switches using VTP
 - Prevent Layer 2 loops in redundant networks using STP
-- Configure, verify, and troubleshoot VTP and STP
+- Configure, verify, VTP and STP
-- Apply STP enhancements for faster convergence and safer networks

 ---

 ### MODULE 3 — LAN Segmentation & Inter-VLAN Routing